-Dire Straits had the misfortune to be a good band at a bad time.
+Dire Straits were a talented band at the wrong time.
 They emerged in the punk era in Britain, but front-man Mark Knopfler’s virtuoso finger-picking and Dylan-adjacent lyrics were distinctly un-punk.
 Knopfler and the other members were pushing 30, and had already undertaken long apprenticeships in various bands – drummer Pick Withers had played with Dave Edmunds and Gerry Rafferty.
 Along with Mark Knopfler, bassist John Illsley was the band’s only constant member.

-Despite their status as the sultans of white-bread rock, Mark Knopfler is a talented individual and the band have plenty of enjoyable songs.
+Despite their status as the sultans of white-bread rock, Mark Knopfler is a gifted individual and the band have plenty of enjoyable songs.
 There are a couple of very good records in Dire Straits’ discography, despite their lack of critical credibility in the wake of The Clash and The Sex Pistols.
-They’re very much an album band – with the exception of Communiqué, which was essentially a retread of the debut – each of their albums has its own distinct identity and sonic palette.
+They’re very much an album band – with the exception of Communiqué, essentially a retread of the debut – each of their records has its own distinct identity and sonic palette.

-Dire Straits covered a lot of ground in their career; they started with the stripped down four-piece sound of Dire Straits and Communiqué, before adding extra members and creating more intricate music on Making Movies and Love Over Gold.
-They hit the pay-dirt with 1985’s mega-hit Brothers in Arms with huge hits like ‘Walk of Life’ and ‘Money For Nothing’.
-They announced their breakup in 1988, but reunited for one final album, 1991’s On Every Street.
+Dire Straits covered a lot of ground in their career; they started with the stripped-down, four-piece sound of Dire Straits and Communiqué, before adding extra members and creating more intricate music on Making Movies and Love Over Gold.
+They hit the pay-dirt with 1985’s mega-hit Brothers in Arms featuring huge hits like ‘Walk of Life’ and ‘Money For Nothing’.
+They announced their breakup in 1988 but reunited for one final album, 1991’s On Every Street.
 Knopfler has continued making music, but on a smaller scale, concentrating on movie soundtracks and roots-rock.

 Dire Straits Album Reviews